madhavkosi/designPatterningolang/SystemDesign/notes/shortNotes.md

 **Cache Replacement Policies**

 1. **Least Recently Used (LRU):** Removes the least recently accessed item.
-Assumes recently accessed items are more likely to be used again.
+Assumes recently accessed items are more likely to be used again. use case Web Browsers,Database Buffers,Operating Systems

 2. **Least Frequently Used (LFU):** Removes the least frequently accessed item.
 Assumes frequently accessed items are more likely to be used again.
+Use Cases:Application Caches,Recommendation Systems,Content Delivery Networks (CDNs)

 3. **First In, First Out (FIFO):** Removes the oldest item.
 Assumes older items are less likely to be accessed again.

 4. **Random Replacement:** Removes a random item.
-Useful for unpredictable access patterns.
+Useful for unpredictable access patterns

+ **Summary**
+- **LRU** is best for scenarios where recently accessed data is likely to be accessed again soon.
+- **LFU** suits applications with predictable access patterns where certain items are frequently accessed.

 **Comparison:**
 - **LRU & LFU:** More effective, account for access patterns, but more complex to implement.